Cheonyeoun/e-com-follow-along/README.md

 Zip Code
 Address Type
 🎯 Features
-✅ React-based address form
+✔️React-based address form
-✅ Uses state management to store input data
+ Uses state management to store input data
-✅ Navigates to the form when clicking "Add Address" in the profile page ✅ Submits the form data via API
+✔️ Navigates to the form when clicking "Add Address" in the profile page ✔️ Submits the form data via API

 📥 Submission
 Code pushed to GitHub